danielberkompas/danielberkompas.github.io/_posts/2015-04-28-why-a-static-blog-is-a-good-idea.md

 ---
 layout: post
-title: "Why a Static Blog is a Good Idea&#0153"
+title: "Why a Static Blog is a Good Idea"
 ---

 Rather than use a popular blogging solution like [Wordpress][wordpress],